• Skip to primary navigation

 • Lemon curd

 • Make a strawberry sauce: Place fresh or frozen strawberries with some powdered sugar in the food processor and process until smooth.
 Then, top your set panna cottas with the strawberry sauce and small pieces of fresh strawberries.
-This is my favorite version of panna cotta!
+This is my favorite topping for panna cotta!

 • If you wish to make an even lighter panna cotta, you can replace some of the heavy cream with a lighter cream or milk.